github/docs/content/get-started/using-git/dealing-with-special-characters-in-branch-and-tag-names.md

 Most repositories use simple branch names, such as `main` or `update-icons`.
 Tag names also usually follow a basic format, such as a version number like `v1.2.3`.
 Both branch names and tag names may also use the path separator (`/`) for structure, for example `area/item` or `level-1/level-2/level-3`.
 Other than some exceptions &mdash; such as not starting or ending a name with a slash, or having consecutive slashes in the name &mdash; Git has very few restrictions on what characters may be used in branch and tag names.
 For more information, see "[git-check-ref-format](https://git-scm.com/docs/git-check-ref-format)" in the Git documentation.

-## Why escaping special characters is necessary
+## Why you need to escape special characters

 When using a CLI, you might have situations where a branch or tag name contains special characters that have a special meaning for your shell environment.
-These characters must be quoted or escaped for you to use them safely in a Git command, otherwise running the command may have unintended effects.
+To use these characters safely in a Git command, they must be quoted or escaped, otherwise the command may have unintended effects.

 For example, the `$` character is used by many shells to refer to a variable.
 Most shells would interpret a valid branch name like `hello-$USER` as equivalent to the word "hello", followed by a hyphen, followed by the current value of the `USER` variable, rather than the literal string `hello-$USER`.
-If a branch name includes the `$` character, then we need to stop the shell from expanding it as a variable reference.
-Similarly, if a branch name contains a semi-colon (`;`), most shells interpret it as a command separator, so we need to quote or escape it appropriately.
+If a branch name includes the `$` character, then the shell must be stopped from expanding it as a variable reference.
+Similarly, if a branch name contains a semi-colon (`;`), most shells interpret it as a command separator, so it needs to be quoted or escaped.

 ## How to escape special characters in branch and tag names